FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 Clicking the gear icon next to an individual feed will display additional options for that feed.
 * **Filter:** Run the defined filter to mark articles as read
 * **Statistics:** View statistics about the feed
-* **See website:** Open the feed’swebsite in another tab
+* **See website:** Open the feed’s website in another tab
 * **Manage:** Configure the feed
 * **Actualize:** Force-update the feed
 * **Mark as read:** Mark all items in the feed as read

 # Global view

-Global view allows quick views of feed’sstatuses at once.
+Global view allows quick views of feed’s statuses at once.
 Feeds and categories are shown with the number of unread articles next to them.
-Clicking a feed’sname will open it in a view similar to normal view.
+Clicking a feed’s name will open it in a view similar to normal view.

 # Reader view